PeterCamilleri/ruby_sscanf/README.md

 instance method.
 This method is modeled after the POSIX "C" standard sscanf but with alterations and omissions to suit the Ruby programming language.

+It is noteworthy that this gem never was intended to be 100% compatible with the built in scanf library.
+Some differences are:
+* It deals only with strings and not IO objects.
+* It adds formats for rational, complex, and quoted string data.
+* It adopts a more uniform approach to eating (or not eating) superfluous spaces.
+* Unsigned integer data are not allowed to be negative.

 ## Installation

 Add this line to your application's Gemfile: